PowerDNS/pdns/docs/markdown/authoritative/upgrading.md

 ## Database changes
 No changes have been made to the database schema.
 However, several superfluous queries have been dropped from the SQL backend.
+Furthermore, the generic SQL backends switched to prepared statements.
 If you use a non-standard SQL schema, please review the new defaults.

   - `insert-ent-query`, `insert-empty-non-terminal-query`, `insert-ent-order-query` have been replaced by one query named `insert-empty-non-terminal-order-query`